Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Introduction

 where $R$ is the rate of the code and $I(W)$ is the capacity of the BMS channel $W$.
-The parameter $\mu$ is called the \emph{scaling exponent}, and it depends on the transmission channel $W$.
-For any $W$, we have the following universal upper and lower bounds on $\mu$: $3.579 \le \mu\le 4.714$.
-Furthermore, when $W$ is a binary erasure channel (BEC), we have that $\mu \approx 3.63$ \cite{HAU14, MHU15unif-ieeeit}; when $W$ is a binary additive white Gaussian noise channel (BAWGNC), we have that $\mu \approx 4$ \cite{KMTU10}; and when $W$ is a binary symmetric channel (BSC), it is conjectured that $\mu \approx 4.2$.
+For any BMS $W$, the following upper and lower bounds on $\mu$ hold: $3.579 \le \mu\le 4.714$.
+Furthermore, when $W$ is a binary erasure channel (BEC), then $\mu \approx 3.63$ \cite{HAU14, MHU15unif-ieeeit}; when $W$ is a binary additive white Gaussian noise channel (BAWGNC), then $\mu \approx 4$ \cite{KMTU10}; and when $W$ is a binary symmetric channel (BSC), a conjecture is that $\mu \approx 4.2$.
 The introduction of any finite-size list does not improve the scaling exponent under optimal MAP decoding and genie-aided SC decoding \cite{MHU14list-ieeeit}.
-However, by using large polarization kernels, polar codes are able to approach the optimal scaling exponent $\mu=2$ \cite{fazeli2018binary}.
+However, by using large polarization kernels, it is possible to approach the optimal scaling exponent $\mu=2$ \cite{fazeli2018binary, guruswami2019ar}.
 The moderate deviations regime, in which both the error probability and the gap to capacity jointly vanish as the block length grows large, has also been a subject of recent investigation \cite{MHU15unif-ieeeit, fong2017scaling, wang2018polar, blasiok2018polar}.

-In order to improve the error correction performance of the SC decoder, an SC list (SCL) decoder with space complexity $O(L N\log_2 N)$ and time complexity $O(L N)$ is introduced in \cite{TVa15}, where $L$ is the size of the list.
+In \cite{TVa15} the error correction performance of the SC decoder is improved through an SC list (SCL) decoder with time complexity $O(L N\log N)$ and space complexity $O(L N)$, where $L$ is the size of the list.
 SCL decoding keeps a list of the most likely codewords by running $L$ coupled SC decoders in parallel.
 Empirically, the error probability of the SCL decoder is close to that of the optimal MAP decoder with practical values of the list size $L$.
 Furthermore, by adding a few extra bits of cyclic redundancy check (CRC) precoding, the performance is comparable to state-of-the-art low-density parity-check (LDPC) codes.
 One disadvantage of SCL decoding is the large area required in hardware since multiple coupled SC decoders need to be implemented.
 Partitioned SCL decoders have been proposed to address this issue \cite{hashemi_PSCL, hashemi2017partitioned, hashemi2018decoder}.